jan-revay/initPC/README.md

 # initPC

+About
-A collection of (C++, Python & Rust development-oriented) config scripts to quickly init new machines for my personal use.
-Dotfiles are in a separate repository here: <https://github.com/jan-revay/dotfiles>.
+🛠A collection of C++, Python & Rust development-oriented config scripts to quickly init new machines for my personal use.💻Dotfiles are in a separate repository here: <https://github.com/jan-revay/dotfiles>

 ## How to use